ManpowerGroup Employment Outlook Survey

 Key Findings

-• UAE’s Net Employment Outlook (NEO) for Q3 2025 is +48%, ranking first globally for its employment expectations, 24 points above the global average.
+• Employers in UAE maintain a high appetite for hiring: UAE’s Net Employment Outlook (NEO) for Q4 2025 is 45%, continuing to rank first globally for its employment expectations, 22 points above the global average, and only 3% less than the previous quarter.

 Find The Talent and Solutions You Need